 How To Structure a Series LLC

 To use a simple example, ABC Capital LLC can be a single-member Delaware Series LLC with Abel Adams as a member.
-It usually has Abel Adams as the single member of ABC Capital LLC, series 1; with Abel Adams also as the member associated with series 2; and Abel Adams associated with series 3.
+It usually has Abel Adams as the single member of ABC Capital LLC, Protected Series 1; with Abel Adams also as the member associated with Protected Series 2; and Abel Adams associated with Protected Series 3.

 While some suggest having different ownership and control to avoid “associate liability” or “enterprise liability”, difference in control will create a conflict-ridden complex structure, which often leads to in-fighting.

 Example Structures of a Series LLC

 The most common and recommended structure of a Series LLC is one which has a “Master” Series LLC which names certain members in its Master LLC Agreement.
 This is the LLC name that is on record with the State of Formation and the name listed on the Certificate of Formation.
 That Master Series LLC establishes individual protected series which hold separate assets, keep separate books, and have their own members, although the individual protected series will often have the same members as the Master Series LLC.
 Typically, Protected Series 1 will be the management protected series, responsible for managing the operations of the business.
 Protected Series 2 and on will hold separate pieces of property or operate different segments of the business.